Herzogenaurach: Economy

 Herzogenaurach has gained global fame as the birthplace of two giant sporting goods companies: Adidas and Puma, each founded respectively by brothers Adolf Dassler and Rudolf Dassler, after an acrimonious familial split in 1948.
 Operating since the 1960s, both companies' headquarters are still located in the town, originally on opposite sides of the Aurach River, and brand loyalty was sharply divided as well.
 For many years, Adidas and Puma workers would not associate with each other, and even when Adolf and Rudi died, they were buried in opposite ends of the town's cemetery.
 These differences have cleared up over the years.

 The headquarters of Schaeffler Group, a manufacturer of car parts, is also located in Herzogenaurach.

 Sport

-In keeping with the traditional social divide between supporters of Adolf Dassler and of Rudolf Dassler, the town's two football clubs were divided by the Adidas/Puma split: ASV Herzogenaurach was supported by Adidas, while FC Herzogenaurach endorsed Puma's footwear.
+The town's two football clubs were divided by the Adidas/Puma split.
+ASV Herzogenaurach was supported by Adidas, while FC Herzogenaurach endorsed Puma's footwear.
 Both clubs still play at the amateur level.

 The Argentina national football team was based in Herzogenaurach for the 2006 FIFA World Cup.

-Néstor De la Torre, Mexico's Director of National Teams, said the Mexico national football team (Selección de fútbol de México) would gather for 12 days in the city, its last stop before heading to South Africa for the 2010 World Cup.
+Néstor De la Torre, Mexico's Director of National Teams, said the Mexico national football team would gather for 12 days in the city, its last stop before heading to South Africa for the 2010 World Cup.

 The German national football team stayed at the Adidas Home Ground, both in preparation for the European Championship in 2021 and during the European Championship in 2024.